canonical/k8s-snap/docs/src/snap/explanation/epa.md

-Enhanced Platform Awareness (EPA) is a methodology and a set of enhancements across various layers of the orchestration stack, aimed at optimising platform capability, configuration, and capacity usage.
-For telecommunications service providers using virtual network functions (VNFs) to deliver services, EPA offers enhanced application performance, increased input/output throughput, and improved determinism.
+Enhanced Platform Awareness (EPA) is a methodology and a set of enhancements across various layers of the orchestration stack, aimed at optimising platform capability, configuration and capacity usage.
+For telecommunications service providers using virtual network functions (VNFs) to deliver services, EPA offers enhanced application performance, increased input/output throughput and improved determinism.

-EPA focuses on three key objectives: discovering, scheduling, and isolating server hardware capabilities.
+EPA focuses on three key objectives: discovering, scheduling and isolating server hardware capabilities.
 This document provides a detailed description of EPA capabilities and its integration into {{product}}.
 These capabilities are:

--  **HugePage support**: In GA from Kubernetes v1.14, this feature enables the discovery, scheduling, and allocation of HugePages as a first-class resource.
+-  **HugePage support**: In GA from Kubernetes v1.14, this feature enables the discovery, scheduling and allocation of HugePages as a first-class resource.
 -  **Real-time kernel**: Ensures that high-priority tasks are run within a predictable time frame, providing the low latency and high determinism